una-language/una-language/readme.md

 # Sova

-<i>Sova</i> is an experimental functional programming language inspired by Lisp, Python and JavaScript
+<i>Sova</i> is an experimental functional programming language based on:

+-   Lisp syntax
+-   Python indentation
+-   Javascript platform

 **WARNING: _This is just proof of concept - it's not production ready at all_**

+## Motivation

+Every programming language has a lot of boilerplate in it's syntax.
+The purpose of this project is to create a programming language with minimalistic and very clean syntax.

 ## Examples